hmr2899/Portfolio/README.md

 * NAO Programmable Humanoid Project | Project Manager

   - Implemented project as a Project Manager and helped to achieve goals using agile methodology
-  - Programmed robot using Choregraphe software to manage access of authorized students and staff to controlled sit
+  - Programmed robot using Choregraphe software to manage access of authorized students and staff to controlled site